kartonfarkas/api_docs/source/suite/external_events/external_event_trigger.rst

 Triggering External Events
 ==========================

-Triggers the given event for the specified contact.
+Trigger any named External Event for a specified contact.

 Endpoint
 --------